hopelab/Hopelab-Hopechat-CMS/README.md

 #### config
 This repo is using [config](https://www.npmjs.com/package/config) to manage environment variables and fallback to defaults in case of something missing.

-You may need to specify to config where to find your configuration file using the environment variable NODE_CONFIG_DIR.
-For example my NODE_CONFIG_DIR var in my ~.bash_profile is:
-NODE_CONFIG_DIR=/Users/philiplauffenburger/Documents/Coding/grio/hopelab_ayachatbot_cms/server/config

-This of course won't work if you use the config package in multiple locations, so you'll have to specify the env file for each specific project

 ### Code Structure

 The CMS is split into two pieces, the `client` and `server`.
 The server is using the same `Redis` db that the Bot reads the message content from.
 There are a series of endpoints and controllers that manage all `CRUD` operations for a given entity.